JAPW Light Heavyweight Championship

-The JAPW Light Heavyweight Championship is a championship in the Jersey All Pro Wrestling promotion in the United States.It became official title on December 5, 1997 when Rik Rachet defeated Chino Martinez in a tournament final to crown the first champion.
+The JAPW Light Heavyweight Championship was a professional wrestling championship in the American independent professional wrestling promotion Jersey All Pro Wrestling.
+It became official title on December 5, 1997 when Rik Rachet defeated Chino Martinez in a tournament final to crown the first champion.
 It was retired on September 15, 2006 when the New Jersey State Championship was re-activated.
 Frankie Kazarian remained champion as a result.
 Prince Mustafa Ali became the new champion after the title was re-activated.

-There have been 28 reigns by 23 wrestlers with eight vacancies.

 Title history

+There have been a total of twenty-eight reigns shared between twenty-three different wrestlers with eight vacancies.
+Archadia was the last champion before the title was retired upon the closure of JAPW.